johnPapth/IQTEST/privacy-policy.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

+GDPR LAW

+To ensure compliance with the General Data Protection Regulation (GDPR), our mobile app provides users with the ability to modify their preferences regarding data processing and consent.
+The GDPR prompt will be displayed to users upon their first app launch, allowing them to make informed choices regarding their personal data.

+If a user wishes to modify their GDPR prompt settings at any time, they can follow these steps:
+1) Open the app.
+2) Click the info button located in the top-left corner of the screen.
+3) Find and expand the "GDPR LAW" tile.
+4) Click the button that says 'Click Me' to access the GDPR prompt settings.
+5) A prompt will appear with options to modify your preferences for data processing and consent.
+Make any necessary modifications.

 Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.